spinupwp/wordpress-nginx/README.md

 ### Recommended Site Structure

-The following site structure is used throughout this repository:
+The following site structure is used throughout these configs:

 ```
 .